 As sometimes happens in war and life, the Greeks, seeing that retreat was no longer an option, were galvanized by this reality rather than dismayed.
 Seizing the moment, Themistocles ordered the fleet to attack.
 He shouted his exhortations there on the quay of Salamis so loudly that all of the sailors could hear him: “Go forward, you children of the Greeks!
 Free your homeland!
 Free your wives and children, the shrines of gods that your forefathers worshiped, the tombs of ancestors.
 This is your time, your fight.
 Everything is at stake.”

-So, the Greek ships took to the sea to the shouts of the criers who kept the rowers in time, to the rhythmic striking of the heavy oars in the water.
+So, the Greek ships took to the sea to the shouts of the criers who kept the rowers in time, to the rhythmic crashing of the heavy oars against the surface of the water.
 While the rowers rowed, the soldiers aboard each ship, whose ranks included both spearmen and archers, pranced the deck in nervous excitement, like thoroughbreds in the last minutes before a race is run.
 Foolishly, the Persians rushed into the strait to meet their enemies rather than waiting patiently outside, where they could have more easily deployed their full numbers.
 The tide was swelling and the sea was running high; this was to the advantage of the small, quick, low-slung triremes which composed the majority of the Greek fleet, but to the disadvantage of the larger, less maneuverable galleys favored by the Persians, which struggled to navigate the torrent with any precision.
 The battle was joined when Themistocles’s own ship, sailing proudly at the head of the Greek formation, smashed its iron prow into the stern of one of the Persian vessels at full speed, breaking it apart as if it has been cleft by a woodsman’s axe.

 The would-be hunters who had expected to catch the fleeing Greeks unaware now became their prey, just as Demaratus had predicated.
 With their crews already exhausted from their long night’s vigil, the Persian ships bumbled around in confusion, shattered their oars against one another by sailing too close.
 The sheer quantity of Persian ships trying to pour into the strait all at once became a hindrance rather than a help; the second line got entangled with the first, the third with the second.
 Meanwhile the Greek ships tacked deftly away to the more open waters to the south of the strait.
 Some of them stoked the carnage from afar with rocks and arrows while others dashed in and out of the maelstrom, ramming and burning their confused foes.

 The battle went on in fits and starts for the entire day.
 Throughout, the Persians remained hopelessly discombobulated.
 In their exhaustion and panic, none of the captains among them had the presence of mind to lead a flotilla around the other side of the island and attack the Greeks from the rear, a maneuver which might very well have turned the tide of battle.
 They were able only to keep feeding themselves into the maw of that deadly strait like sacrificial victims appeasing an angry god.
 By the afternoon, one could almost have walked from Salamis to the mainland on the upturned hulls that clogged the strait; its actual water was made all but invisible by the wrecks and butchered men on its surface.
-The Greeks, whose battle lust gave no space for mercy, speared those Persians who survived in the water like fish.
+The Greeks, whose battle lust gave no space for mercy, speared the Persian survivors swimming in the water like fish.

 The wail of the dying on that day must have exceeded all the groans of lament in Hades.
 Indeed, many later claimed to have seen apparitions of legendary heroes like Heracles and Jason and strange bellows of divine fire hovering over the sea while the battle raged.
 Some among both the Greeks and the Persians believed that the Olympian gods had deigned to join their favored people in corporeal form once again, to aid them in this, their time of existential peril.